 Grease and Oil Fires

 Plugging too many things into the same outlet?
-That’s a bad idea.
+That’s a bad idea and how a fire starts.
 Using electronic devices in areas without decent air circulation?
 Not good.
 Older, worn, or exposed wiring?
 You’d better attend to that.
-Electrical fires happen quickly and unexpectedly, but usually their causes are your own lack of attention to potential issues.
+Electrical fires happen quickly and unexpectedly, but usually, their causes are your own lack of attention to potential issues.
 In other words, if you look around your house and take steps to prevent an electrical fire, you’ll probably successfully prevent it.
 But, let’s say you didn’t.

 So your TV/computer/blender just burst into flames, eh?
 Well unplug that sumbitch and soak it!
 Yes, when an electrical unit is disconnected from its power source, it’s totally OK to use water to fight its flames.
 Just make sure you use lots of water!
 Using a fire extinguisher?
 Yep, also a good idea.
 Unless you have a purpose-built fire blanket, don’t try to smother this type of fire: chances are, the fabric you use will burn as well.

 OK, now say there’s fire coming from the outlet itself, or from wires you can’t unplug.
 Pay close attention here: Do not use water!
 That will see the spread and growth of the conflagration.
 If at all possible, shut off the property’s power at once.
 You should know where your main breaker is, and be ready to switch it off.
 That may stop the fire, or at least slow its growth.
 Now grab that Class C fire extinguisher you keep on hand and spray at the base of those flames!

 Wood Burning Fires

 Sometimes a fire decides to just pop on up.
 You don’t need fancy power outlets and toaster ovens to risk burning your home and all your possessions: A simple candle, a cigar’s ash, or an ember drifting from the fireplace on a snowy winter eve will all do the trick nicely.